AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 5. Push your changes to your forked repository.
 6. Open a pull request on the GitHub repository, stating the purpose of your changes and any relevant details.

-We will review your pull request ASAP and provide feedback or merge it if it meets our guidelines.
+We will review your pull request ASAP and provide feedback or merge it (if it meets our standards).
 ## Citing the paper
  <pre>
 @misc{akazan2024generatingtabulardatausing,